Everybody Look What's Going Down - Part I

 When you think about it, it's humorous that any of us believes that we have more knowledge or perspective on the markets, the economy and the future of both than virtually everyone else in the world, since financial instruments are by default priced at the perfect combined average global opinion of its underlying value.
 It's as absurd a proposition as say, believing a President, Congressman or government bureaucrat is more qualified to regulate or control [insert any sector of our economy] than hundreds of millions of actual participants in that sector, each with the free will to vote with their pocketbooks and their feet on what is the best path for their lives.

-A disturbing proportion- certainly the majority- of Americans gladly exchange their own personal liberty in order to have their lives controlled by a master who makes their decisions for them.
+A disturbing proportion- certainly the majority- of Americans gladly exchange their own personal liberty in order to have their lives controlled by masters who will gladly make their decisions for them.
 For most, it somehow feels safer and preferable than actually living free but having to carry the burden of responsibility of one's own life.
 If you generally support Social Security, Medicare, pensions, the FDIC and the Justice Department (CIA, FBI, INS, etc.) then you're in that camp (and you're likely extracting more resources than you put in, but that's a very uncomfortable truth for many to admit.)
 And that's fine.

 But recognize that's literally the theme of the classic movie, The Matrix and many American's lives today- an existential dichotomy that fundamentally divides the Divided States of Retardia politically as well.)